 Note: Don’t pick only one thing off this list.
 Remember, Mid-century is all about asymmetry and keeping the eye off balance, so you need multiple elements in play.

 Pick out a mid-century style mailbox.
 Here’s one I LOVE.
-Then buy a quart of paint in the same color and make your front door pop.
+Then buy a quart of paint in the same color and make your mid-century front door pop.

 Did you know you can get an exact match at the paint store?
 You can … and its a blast.
 Here’s the post where I rave about how much fun it was when I gave my front door this one-two color punch.